-gsaRes either an object of class GSAres or a list where each element is an object of class label a character string that will be appended to the names of the resulting files.
+gsaRes either an object of class GSAres or a list where each element is an object of class GSAres, as returned by the runGSA function. label a character string that will be appended to the names of the resulting files. overwrite a logical, whether or not to overwrite existing files with identical names.